butter-network/butter/docs/pres/pres.md

 - If you are at capacity, you can see whether the new node would make the list of known hosts more diverse
   - If it does, remove a host from the most popular class and store the new one
   - Else, do nothing

+Note:
+- Reminiscent of the AI optimisation stuff we learnt last year - known host list state, permutations either improves the state or not...

 ---
 ##### NAT Traversal 1